aarontran/g309.2-0.6/Notes.md

     Remark: epchain doc claims that its runbackground=Y mode is able to create background spectrum for LW imaging mode.
 But, looking at XMM-Newton sky FOV in DS9, this seems impossible...
-5. check what/where filter flags are applied, and add comments to scripts.
-   (flag and pattern rejections)
-   see if we need to evselect anywhere to remove these bad events.
 7. add mosaicking step.
 8. check on SWPC emission (be sure to updateexposure when making time cuts, and check flare GTIs)